Brian-Masse/CSE11/README.md

-# CSE12
+# CSE11
-Course work for the UCSD CSE 12 class
+Course work for the UCSD CSE11 class